PreteGeekers/KrustyKrabPizza/readme.md

 -------
 * **FileSystemChecker**
 This script watches the directory and its subdirectories for file creation, modification, and deletion.
+* **computercheck.bat**
+Looks for suspicious files on file system.
+Taken from https://github.com/mike-bailey

 Other Resources
 ---------------